-In order to find Indigenous Community/Indigenous Studies resources (which is referred to as Grey Literature in Health Science discourse), consider the following options.
-The Indigenous Studies Portal offers a variety of materials, including theses, oral histories, websites, images and reports.
-Another resource is the National Collaborating Centre for Indigenous Health Publications.
+In order to find Indigenous Community/Indigenous Studies resources (which is referred to as Grey Literature in Health Science discourse), consider the following options:

-Consider using the listed method of Google Advanced searching below to access Indigenous Community Health Resources.
+Consider using the suggested methods of Google Advanced searching below, to identify more Indigenous Community Health Resources.

 Combine your concepts (with AND) and synonyms (with OR) using boolean operators as applicable.

 Consider searching in a variety of locations :